Legal Systems Of Asia And Africa

 Legal Systems of Asia and Africa is an introduction to the comparative study of law, based on an examination of the norms, institutions and processes of some of the major traditional and modern legal systems of Asia and Africa.

-The course explores a range of issues, including:
+The module explores a range of issues, including:

 - theories of comparative law;

 - legal pluralism;

 - links between social, political and legal systems;

 - rule of law issues;